 Every day for the rest of the summer, Francesco and I would head out to another part of Salento-to a beach, a museum or a tiny hillside town.
 We ate pesce crudo every day, and although there was never a dull moment, we never came close to seeing or doing all the things that were possible in Salento.

 A cultural mix

 Salento is like no other place in Italy.
 The little towns on the coast seem like old-fashioned seaside paradises, each with its unique culture and history.
-Yes, it’s Italy, but it also seems to be a bit of Greece, Turkey and what the Salentini call “Porta d’Oriente.”
+Yes, it’s Italy, but it’s also a bit of Greece, Turkey, and what the Salentini call “Porta d’Oriente.”

 Salento’s geographical location was perfect for invaders attacking from the sea, so there are remnants and ruins of lighthouses, bastions surrounding sea towns, castle walls, moats and towers dotting the coastline — reminders of the largely unsuccessful attempts to protect its inhabitants.
-There are still parts of Salento where they speak a version of Greek language, and the bleached-white buildings stacked on hillsides certainly bring to mind that part of the world.
+There are still parts of Salento where they speak Greek, and the bleached-white buildings stacked on hillsides certainly bring to mind that part of the world.